 IEA studies have a strong empirical basis, and they rely mainly on cross-sectional and longitudinal non-experimental designs, with data collection through sample survey methods.
 Studies also make use of qualitative methods such as case studies and observational techniques when appropriate.

-Our ICCS and ICILS studies are directed by the Australian Council for Educational Research.
-IEA is grateful to our partners at both study centers for their expertise, guidance and long-term collaborations.
+IEA is grateful to our partners at both study centers for their expertise, guidance, and collaboration.